Nitrux/nitrux-bug-tracker/.github/ISSUE_TEMPLATE/bug_report.md

 **OS version and Desktop information**

-Open Station and run `inxi -s` to provide this information.
+Open Station and run `inxi -S` to provide this information.

 **Hardware Information using hw-probe**